MelissaVu-24/CSE-185-Final-Project/README.md

 ## diffana options:

-    *`--RSEMcon`: The Input files for the control.
+    *`--RSEMcon`: The Input RSEM file for the control.
 This option can be called multiple times.
 At least one file must be entered.
 Needs to be called at least twice

-    *`--RSEMexp`: The Input files for the experimental.
+    *`--RSEMexp`: The Input RSEM file for the experimental.
 This option can be called multiple times.
 At least one file must be entered.
 Needs to be called at least twice

     *`-o File`, `-out File`: Write the output to a file in the csv form.
 Default will print to stdout.